 - Various font choices

-- Choice of paint colours: WHITE, OFF WHITE, CREAM, BLACK, GOLD
+- Choice of paint colours: WHITE, OFF WHITE, CREAM, BLACK, GREY

 Please note this is a natural product and the precise thickness and appearance of the slate cannot be specified when ordering.